Skip to main content

 Monmouthshire Building Society have made a number of recent changes to their CML Part 2.

-In particular the Society has clarified requirements in terms of time limits for planning and building regulation consents.
 The Society have now made it clear to it’s conveyancing panel that no time limit should be applied in respect of conservation areas and listed buildings.

 No investigation is required in respect of both planning and building regulation consent after 10 years has elapsed.